imantaghaddosinejad/ComputationalEcon/rbc_endoglab_frisch_rtm/ReadMe.txt

-The Matlab code in this folder solves a canonical RBC model with endogenous labour supply (Frisch) and aggregate uncertainty using a global nonlinear solution method in sequence space (Lee, 2024).
+Contains MATLAB code to globally solve a canonical RBC model with endogenous labour supply.
+The model is solved using the Repeated Transition Method (RTM) developed by Lee (2025).

-Folder Guide:
+Directory guide:
-./Functions : Folder with auxiliary functions used in the main algorithm.
+./RBC_Frisch_GNLS_Slow.m : Main script to solve the model using loops (slow algorithm).
-./Figures : Folder with figures after model is solved.
+./RBC_Frisch_GNLS_Fast.m - Main script to solve the model using vectorization (fast algorithm).
-./RBC_Frisch_GNLS_Slow.m : Solves the model using time loops (slow algorithm).
+./Functions - Auxiliary functions used in the main script.
-./RBC_Frisch_GNLS_Fast.m : Solves the model using vectorization instead of loops (fast algorithm).
+./Figures - Figures relating to solution.
-./Notes.pdf : Model details.
+./Notes.pdf - Model details.

 Reference:
-Lee, H. (2024), "Dynamically Consistent Global Nonlinear Solutions in the Sequence Space: Theory and Applications", Working Paper.
+Lee, H. (2025).
+Global Nonlinear Solutions in Sequence Space and the Generalized Transition Function.
+Working Paper.